msearle5/makedivide/README.md

 ## I just want the 6502 code, but with a different stat mix.

 A list of all results produced by the full test (~5MB compressed, 330MB when uncompressed) is at **full-list.txt.xz**.
 Makedivide can parse this and emit stats again, using a different mix function, e.g.:
 	**makedivide.py -t -O full-list.txt -s -E -m 1 2 3 4 5 -o new-list.txt**
-(where you can substitute your weights for mean, mean to 64, mean to 16, median and worst-case for 1 2 3 4 5)
+(where you can substitute your weights (mean, mean to 64, mean to 16, median and worst-case) for "1 2 3 4 5")
 This will produce new-list.txt in the same format as the original full-list.txt.
 At the top of this file will be a list of entries, like this: